CodeCoachJS/node_express_starter/README.md

 Video Walkthrough => https://www.loom.com/share/d6c492b2834b409398e1ea170ae4359e

 A barebones node express app with some basic CRUD operations using an object in place of a database.
+Includes unit tests using `supertest` https://www.npmjs.com/package/supertest

 ---